Jokim15/TIDES_2015/README.md

 # TIDES_2015
 Arduino Files
+kicksomerobutts
+Objective: Arduino must be able to move forward, backwards, and able to detect objects and avoid them.
 Ultrasonic car uses an ultrasonic sensor, H-Bridge, and Arduino.
 When it detects objects < 10cm, it stops, spins in a random direction, and proceeds.

 Must download NewPing Library: https://code.google.com/p/arduino-new-ping/downloads/list